 - Do not stop using CRESEMBA or lower the dosage without checking with your doctor.
-If you or your child stop taking it suddenly or not complete the course as prescribed by your doctor, your or your child's condition may worsen or symptoms may return. - Do not take CRESEMBA to treat any other complaints unless your doctor tells you to. - Do not give this medicine to anyone else, even if they have the same condition.
+If you stop taking it suddenly or not complete the course as prescribed by your doctor, your condition may worsen or your symptoms may return. - Do not take CRESEMBA to treat any other complaints unless your doctor tells you to. - Do not give this medicine to anyone else, even if they have the same condition.